August is a transitional month in the Smokies.

 While the Smokies are famous for their beautiful fall colors in the autumn months and their gorgeous snow-capped mountains in the winter months, the summer months of June, July and August are actually peak season as far as crowds are concerned.

-And if you prefer fewer crowds, consider pushing your trip out to late August after the kids to back to school.
+And if you prefer fewer crowds, consider pushing your trip out to late August after the kids go back to school.

-Are you planning a summer vacation in the Smoky Mountains?
+Are you planning a summer vacation in the Smoky Mountains of East Tennessee or Western North Carolina?
 Let us know in the comments below.

 If you own or operate a local attraction in the Smokies and wish to add your event to the calendar, please contact our editorial team here.